ls1intum/Artemis/docs/admin/setup/distributed.rst

     --spring.profiles.active=prod,buildagent

-Build agents depend on much less services than the core nodes, thus we can adapt the ``application-prod.yml`` to exclude some of these dependencies.
+Build agents depend on much fewer services than the core nodes, thus we can adapt the ``application-prod.yml`` to exclude some of these dependencies.
 This heavily reduces the application start up time and resource demand.

 You can make following adaptations to the ``application-prod.yml``: